jessegmeyerlab/proteomics-tutorial/manuscript.md

 The biggest difference between Orbitrap and other mass spectrometers (TOF, Q) is that it does not use ions to hit an induction device like an electron multiplier.
 One of the main advantages of the Orbitrap is its ultra-high mass resolution, often exceeding 240,000 or even higher.
-This gives the Orbitrap a significant superiority in the identification of unknown molecules such as peptides and metabolites[@DOI:10.1146/annurev-anchem-071114-040325;@DOI:10.1016/j.chroma.2010.02.022].
+This gives the Orbitrap a significant superiority in the identification of unknown molecules such as peptides and metabolites [@DOI:10.1146/annurev-anchem-071114-040325; @DOI:10.1016/j.chroma.2010.02.022].
 Moreover, Orbitrap spectrometers are also appreciated for their compact structure, small size, robustness, and reliability.
 Just like the Q-TOF, the Orbitrap is also usually used for tandem mass spectrometry.
 **Figure 11B** demonstrates a typical 2D schematic diagram of Q-Orbitrap.